learn-co-curriculum/js-ajax-intro-to-ajax-readme/README.md

 ## Using XHR to Get Data from a Server

-We're going to be making a simple Github repository browser using the [Github API](https://developer.github.com/v3/repos/).
-Code along in the provided
+We're going to be making a simple Github repository browser using the [Github API][api].
+Code along in the provided `index.html` and `index.js` files.
-`index.html` and `index.js` files.
 A basic HTML structure is already in place.

 Getting data from a server via XHR happens in two stages.
-First, we make a *request*, and then we listen for, and handle, the *response*.
+First, we make a _request_, and then we listen for, and handle, the _response_.

 ### Creating the XHR Request

 The first thing we want to do is get a list of our public repositories.
-A little research on the [Github List Repositories API](https://developer.github.com/v3/repos/#list-user-repositories) tells us we can request a user's public repositories via a `GET` request to `https://api.github.com/users/:username/repos`, so let's try it out.
+A little research on the [Github List Repositories API][user_repos] tells us we can request a user's public repositories via a `GET` request to `https://api.github.com/users/:username/repos`, so let's try it out.

 **Top-tip:** API documentation will often use a colon to precede a dynamic